YuLiumt/Cactus/_build/html/_sources/note/CactusNumerical.rst.txt

 * chooses between the diﬀerent methods.

     >>> MoL::ODE_Method = "RK4"
+    INFO (MoL): Using Runge-Kutta 4 as the time integrator.

 * controls the number of intermediate steps for the ODE solver.
 For the generic Runge-Kutta solvers it controls the order of accuracy of the method.